 9.)
 Are There Any Major Downsides?

 As stated earlier, the cassette used to house the imaging plate is considered a disadvantage when compared to DR due to its larger size, although many professionals think that it also offers more flexibility for patient positioning.
 Unfortunately, imaging plates can be quite expensive and are easily damaged when a system requires manual handling.
 A single imaging plate may be used and reused hundreds, if not thousands, of times, but the constant use will eventually result in damage and need for replacement.
+This is a major deal breaker when you look to purchase a CR system.

 10.)
 Do I Really Need a CR System?

 Well, that’s for you and your practice to decide.
-However, with the steady advancement of technology, CR systems are more affordable and offer a wider range of capability than ever before.
+However, with the steady advancement of technology, CR X-ray machines are more affordable and offer a wider range of capability than ever before.
 Digital editing software can allow physicians to change the contrast, brightness, and zoom of a single exposure instead of taking multiple exposures in the hope of getting enough detail.
 CR systems are more versatile, more portable, and make patients’ lives easier – from private practice appointments to long hospital stays.
 And, really, that’s what the medical field is all about: Making patients feel the best they can.
 A CR system may better help your office or practice do just that while allowing doctors and staff to do their work more efficiently.